-Line 1310 - if the object trying to be lit is the dynamite then GOTO 1320
+Line 1303 - if the object they're trying to light is the dynamite then GOTO 1310

-Line 1312 - if they're carrying the blazing torch, object 46, then there's no point lighting the torch, so say so and GOTO 210
+Line 1304 - if they're carrying the blazing torch, object 46, then there's no point lighting the torch, so say so and GOTO 210.
+Otherwise, light the torch and put it in the player's possession, remove the old torch, reset the Pitch Dark counter and GOTO 210.

-Line 1314 - OK, the player can light the torch, the old torch disappears, the blazing torch is placed in the player's possession, the darkness flag PD is set to zero, and we can GOTO 210

-Line 1320 - if the player is holding the dynamite whilst trying to light it, this is understandably fatal, so GOTO 612 for the death routine.
+Line 1310 - if the player is holding the dynamite while trying to light it, this is understandably fatal, so GOTO 612 for the death routine.

-Line 1322 - if the player isn't in room 4, then the dynamite blows up but nothing else happens, so make the dynamite disappear.
+Line 1312 - if the player isn't in room 4, then the dynamite blows up but nothing else happens, so make the dynamite disappear, decrement the object counter, print a message and GOTO 210.